joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 1. The cable is made from a section of Ethernet cable.
 Prepare the end that will be in the breadbox first.
 Here are the Dupont connectors you'll want on that end:
 ![alt text](https://github.com/joelwetzel/Hubitat-MQTT-SmartBlinds/blob/master/ConnectionsOnBreadboard2.jpeg)
 2. The connections are:
-  a.
-Double orange and Double red go to +12V and ground.
+  - Double orange and Double red go to +12V and ground.
-  b.
-Green goes to the +5V.
+  - Green goes to the +5V.
-  c.
-Green-strip, blue, and blue-strip go to D5, D6, and D7.
+  - Green-strip, blue, and blue-strip go to D5, D6, and D7.
 3. Thread the other end of the cable out of the hole in the box before preparing the other end.